suffolklibraries/lgc/content/collections/events/arts-at-the-archives-14-05.md

     content:
       -
         type: text
-        text: "Each month they will explore a different aspect of local heritage, then get inspired to design, make or create something!\_"
+        text: "Art at the Archive is a new creative club for young people aged 8-14, that meets once a month during term-time at Lowestoft Archives.
+Each month explore a different aspect of local heritage, then get inspired to design, make or create something!\_"
       -
         type: hard_break
   -
-        type: hard_break
+    type: paragraph
+    content:
       -
         type: text
-        text: 'There will also be the opportunity to use the club sessions to work towards an Arts Award at ‘Discover’ level.'
+        text: 'The main aims of the club are:'
   -
-        type: hard_break
+    type: bullet_list
+    content:
       -
-        type: hard_break
+        type: list_item
+        content:
           -
+            type: paragraph
+            content:
+              -
                 type: text
-        text: 'Children and young people do not need to be accompanied, but adults are welcome to stay to support a young person.'
+                text: 'to empower young people to discover their local heritage for themselves' -
+        type: list_item
+        content:
           -
-        type: hard_break
+            type: paragraph
+            content:
               -
                 type: text
-        text: 'The main aims of the club are:'
+                text: 'to develop young people''s self-confidence'
       -
-        type: hard_break
+        type: list_item
+        content:
           -
-        type: text
-        text: '* to empower young people to discover their local heritage for themselves' -
-        type: hard_break
+            type: paragraph
+            content:
               -
                 type: text
-        text: '* to develop young people''s self-confidence' -
+                text: 'to develop creativity.'
-        type: hard_break
   -
+    type: paragraph
+  -
+    type: paragraph
+    content:
+      -
         type: text
-        text: '* to develop creativity'
+        text: 'This summer term there will be 3 sessions, all themed around ‘seaside’.
+There will also be the opportunity to use the club sessions to work towards an Arts Award at ‘Discover’ level.'
       -
         type: hard_break
   -
-        type: hard_break
+    type: paragraph
+    content:
       -
         type: text
-        text: 'This summer term there will be 3 sessions, all themed around ‘seaside’.'
+        text: 'Children and young people do not need to be accompanied, but adults are welcome to stay to support a young person.'
   -
     type: heading
     attrs: